 If you are in town, you might want to turn a yard into a garden by replacing your lawn with food production.

-If you want garden beds we have a blog post about beds attached to the soil, those are our favorites, see how to create a new garden bed.
-With no soil to place a garden bed on, a Wicking Bed can be a good option, as well as a raised window protected garden.
+With no soil to place a garden bed on, a Wicking Bed can be a good option, as well as a raised window-protected garden.
+We will talk about soil more below.

 Soil Preparation